 I will remember 47 faces of peace and love.

 This experience has made me realize so much about myself.
 I’m hoping to go home realizing how wealthy I am.
 I am rich in more ways than one.
 I have NO needs unmet.
 I have health and I have four healthy boys.
 I have today and I likely have tomorrow.
 I’m not sure why I have been blessed with these gifts but I’m gonna work my hardest to cherish them and realize their significance each day.
 As for being uncomfortable, I’m open to that.
 I’m more open than I’ve ever been to looking at people and seeing their needs.
 I’m no longer going to look past but instead look those needs straight in the eye and feel uncomfortable.
-I need to be the hands and feet of Jesus.
+I need to be the hands and feet of those unable.
 Only then will I truly be living.